-We’re using a big transmitter to send voices into space and we’re doing that with the help of SpaceSpeak.
+We used a big transmitter to send voices into space using the help of SpaceSpeak.

 The key words are ‘yagi antenna’ which is a type of directional antenna that radiates signals in one main direction.

 We’ve sent our message in the direction of thousands of stars, some of which might have planets around them that have life.